 (5) If, on an application under subsection (3) or (4), the Court refuses to make a continuation order in respect of the secure care arrangement, the CEO must, as soon as practicable after the refusal, cancel the arrangement and ensure that the child is removed from the secure care facility.

-[Section 88E inserted by No. 49 of 2010 s.
+[Section 88E inserted: No. 49 of 2010 s.
 9.]

 88F.
 CEO to decide secure care period for protected child